Knowledge Centre

 The political system in practice

-There has been concern about the operation of the political machinery in Jersey and there have been a number of attempts at reform.The most significant was the “Clothier Review”.
-In 1999 the States Assembly commissioned a body “to undertake a review of all aspects of the Machinery of Government in Jersey”.
-This had wide-ranging terms of reference including the composition of the States Assembly.
-The review body, chaired by Sir Cecil Clothier, produced a comprehensive report in December 2000.
+There has been concern about the operation of the political machinery in Jersey and there have been a number of attempts at reform.
+The most significant was the “Clothier Review”.
+In 1999, the States Assembly commissioned a body “to undertake a review of all aspects of the Machinery of Government in Jersey”.
+This body had wide-ranging terms of reference, including the composition of the States Assembly.
+Chaired by Sir Cecil Clothier, former Parliamentary and Health Services Ombudsman and first Chair of the Policy Complaints Authority, the body produced a comprehensive report in December 2000.
 Much of the analysis in the report, particularly by comparing the position in Jersey with that in other jurisdictions, remains valid today.
-The report noted that that “the electorate of Jersey has become apathetic, disenchanted with, and detached from its government”.
-It was critical of the performance of the Assembly in particular the lack of effective use of the time available with too many repetitive speeches.
-It made a number of recommendations on the constitution of the Assembly -
+The report noted that “the electorate of Jersey has become apathetic, disenchanted with, and detached from its government”.
+It also presented a critical view of the performance of the Assembly, in particular the lack of effective use of the time available with too many repetitive speeches by too many members.
+It made a number of recommendations on the constitution of the Assembly –

 - It could see no significant difference between the role of senator and the role of deputy and accordingly recommended the abolition of senators with an additional 12 deputies.

-- It could see no role in the Assembly of constable that was different from that of deputy and accordingly it recommended that constables should no longer be ex-officio members of the States Assembly but should be free to stand for election as deputy.
+- It could see no role in the Assembly of constable that was different from that of deputy, and accordingly it recommended that constables should no longer be ex-officio members of the States Assembly but should be free to stand for election as deputy.

-- It recommended an Assembly of between 42 and 44 deputies which would produce “a much more even distribution of seats per elector” than was achieved by the system then in operation.
+- It recommended an Assembly of between 42 and 44 deputies, which would produce “a much more even distribution of seats per elector” than was achieved by the system then in operation.

 - The Bailiff should cease to be President of the Assembly.